Resin Art & Epoxy Essentials Checklist — Your Complete Guide

 Create stunning resin art pieces, jewelry, and coasters at home.
-Use this complete checklist to know exactly what to buy — and what can wait.
+Your complete essentials checklist — find out exactly what you need to buy and what can wait.

 Resin art is a mesmerizing craft that produces glossy, professional-looking pieces with endless creative possibilities.
 From river tables and coasters to jewelry and abstract art, this kit provides the core materials you need to start pouring.
 With the right epoxy, pigments, and molds, you'll be creating eye-catching pieces from day one.